collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Perspective: Submitting a Pull Request

-In this example, I am submitting a pull request.
+In this example, I am cloning a repo from GitHub, creating a branch locally, pushing the branch to GitHub, and submitting a pull request.

+The two main differences are that if you are using the "Fork and Pull" Model:
+* If you do not have write permission to the source repo, you need to fork the repo before you use the URL to clone it
+* When you submit the pull request, a box will be checked by default giving (upstream) maintainers the ability to edit the pull request.

+<!--
 It could be either a pull request I am submitting through a fork, when I did not have write access to the DjangoCon US website repo.
 Or, it could be a pull request that I am submitting through the organizational repo after I became a maintainer.

-<!--
 The person has cloned a repo (either the organizational repo or a fork) that he or she has write permission to, is going to create a feature branch, make changes to the feature branch, push the branch back to the origin, and submit a pull request for the changes to be merged into the source.

+The process for creating and pushing a branch is very similar for anyone, regardless of which collaborative development model you are using (organizational repo or forked repo).

+Folder/files/text editor

+Clone/Download
 -->

 </td></tr>